-The information provided in this handbook applies specifically to the 2023-2024 entering class.
+The information provided in this handbook applies specifically to the 2025-2026 entering class.
 Requirements for previous classes are outlined in the handbook in force at the time of their first registration.
-All students should retain a copy of the handbook that applies to their entering class.
+While regulations stipulated in this version of the Handbook apply to the class entering in 2025-2026, students may need to apply new policies or procedures added in subsequent (but not prior) versions of the Handbook.
+All students should retain a copy of the handbook that applies to their entering class and review new versions of the Handbook for relevant changes in future years.

 The material covered in this handbook describes the requirements and regulations of the program.
 Thus, YOU ARE RESPONSIBLE FOR THE MATERIAL IN THIS HANDBOOK.
-You will be asked to sign a form indicating that you have read all the materials and understand that you are responsible for knowing and complying with program requirements.
 If you have not reviewed this material, this is not an excuse for lack of compliance with Psychology Ph.D. policies.
 Thus, we strongly suggest you review these materials when you begin your training and refer to it throughout your training.